xjxckk/error-alerts/README.md

 Options:

-`telegram_token`: Bot Telegram token.
+`token`: Bot Telegram token.

-`telegram_channel`: Your Telegram channel ID where you want the alerts to be sent.
+`channel`: Your Telegram channel ID where you want the alerts to be sent.

 `full_error`: Send full traceback with line of code where error occurred (False by default and shown in sample below).